 The final remodel photoshoot takes place after the build is complete.
 Our team typically tries to do the photoshoot within a few days of completion, but it could be a few weeks depending on the circumstances.

 If your remodel is entirely internal, the photoshoot can happen at any time of the day.
 If some of the work was on the exterior of the home, the photographer will likely want to photograph the remodel during golden hour.
 This is the hour immediately after sunrise or before sunset when sunlight is softer, making outdoor photography much easier.

-The shoot should take between 30 minutes to an hour.
+The shoot will take a minimum of one hour, but could take as long as four.
 Smaller, more contained jobs, such as a bathroom remodel, are usually quick.
 Whole-home remodels and additions are more likely to take longer.